notmike101/WordPress-Privileged-Access-Demo/README.md

 # Wordpress Admin Persistence Plugin (Educational Purposes Only)

-# Disclaimer
+# Legal & Ethical Disclaimer

-This plugin was created strictly for **educational and controlled-environment use**.
-It serves as a **security awareness tool** that demonstrates how WordPress plugins can be used to maintain persistent administrative access, hide users, and load arbitrary code without detection.
+This plugin is intended **strictly for educational use** in controlled environments.
+It demonstrates how WordPress plugins can be abused to maintain persistent administrative access, load unauthorized code, and hide user accounts—behaviors commonly found in malicious plugins.

-This is **not a malicious tool**, but it replicates behaviors seen in real-world backdoor plugins.
-Its purpose is to help developers, sysadmins, and security professionals understand potential plugin-based attack vectors and encourage tighter plugin auditing and defense practices.

 **Misuse may violate laws and ethical guidelines.** The authors accept no responsibility for unauthorized or malicious use.